brannondorsey/indexd/api/README.md

 __Note:__ The value of `count_only` is case insensitive.

-##Credit
+##License and Credit

-The Indexd Public API is developed and maintained by [Brannon Dorsey](http://github.com/brannondorsey) and [Kevin Zweerink](http://github.com/kevinzweerink).
-If you notice any bugs, have any questions, or would like to help us with development, please [contact us](COME BACK).
+The Indexd Public API is developed and maintained by [Brannon Dorsey](http://github.com/brannondorsey) and [Kevin Zweerink](http://github.com/kevinzweerink) and is published under the [MIT License](license.txt).
+If you notice any bugs, have any questions, or would like to help us with development please submit an issue or pull request, write about it on our wiki, or [contact us](COME BACK).